SangaviGR/eSim_PSpice_to_KiCad_Python_Parser/README.md

 Set the path where the *parser.py* file is located.
 It is located at */eSim_PSpice_to_KiCad_Python_Parser/lib/PythonLib*

-$ sudo python3 parser.py <path/to/pspice-schematic.sch> <path/to/output-project-name-without-extension>
+$ python3 parser.py <path/to/pspice-schematic.sch> <path/to/output-project-name-without-extension>

 Example:
-$ sudo python3 parser.py ~/Desktop/pspice/rc.sch ~/Desktop/convert/rc
+$ python3 parser.py ~/Desktop/pspice/rc.sch ~/Desktop/convert/rc

 This will create a folder rc at the location /Desktop/convert/.
 The directory will have  rc.sch, rc.proj and rc.pro.
 The directory will have read only access.
 You need to use chmod command to change the access.